lizzzyCodes/LearningTracker/React/react-projects/src/projects/FetchUserProfiles/README.md

 2. **`UserProfile.tsx`**
    - This component is responsible for rendering each individual user profile.
 It receives user data as props and displays it.

-3. **`UserProfilesList.js`**
+3. **`UserProfilesList.tsx`**
    - The main component that fetches the data, handles loading states, error handling, and maps over each profile to render a `UserProfile`.

 ## Bonus
 - **Search Functionality**: Implement search functionality to filter users by name.
-This can be added in the `UserProfilesList.js` component by including an input field and filtering the displayed profiles based on the input value.
+This can be added in the `UserProfilesList.tsx` component by including an input field and filtering the displayed profiles based on the input value.